 - Condiments labeled "sugar-free" or "low-calorie" most often contain sucralose.

-Sucralose (Splenda) is a controversial sweetener, and it affects insulin and glycemic responses, metabolism, and cravings.
-Science has raised concerns over sucralose, so it is essential to become aware of your sugar intake from all food sources.
-Read labels and consider alternatives to sucralose and other chemically altered sweeteners.
-Click here to learn more about The Most Underrated Sweetener You're Not Using.
+Sucralose is a controversial sweetener that can potentially affect insulin and glycemic responses, metabolism, and cravings.
+Science has raised concerns over it, and new studies and guidelines from various health organizations show even more potential impacts that this sweetener can have on your health.
+It is essential to remain aware of your sugar intake from all food sources, read labels, and consider alternatives to sucralose and other chemically altered sweeteners when trying to satisfy your sweet tooth.